 - 1. Formerly notify prize-winners and send certificates and prizemoney/vouchers to those who did not receive them at the conference. - 2.
-Liaise with sponsors, regarding the recipient of their sponsored prize - 3.
+Liaise with sponsors, thanking them and informing them of the recipient of their sponsored prize(s). - 3.
 Send delegates a certificate of participation attached to an email.
 Certificates of participation could be distributed at the end of the conference.
-However, those who have left prior to the end of the conference need to be sent their certificates.
+However, those who have left prior to the end of the conference need to be sent their certificates. - 4.
+Send the Executive Officer a spreadsheet (see 1.3) of all participants and presenters' presentation titles and abstracts and information about supervisors as gathered with submissions.
+Contact details, e.g. email address is also required as they will be given ACUR student membership for one year following the conference.